rotationalio/rotational.io/content/en/ensign/index.md

 {{< figure src="/img/ensign/llm_use_case.png" alt="A high-level illustration of how to use Ensign to ingest training data for transfer learning and to route that training data either to a Hugging Face model trainer or the bootstrapped Hugging Face model, or both." >}}

+To learn more about this use case, check out this guide to [Streaming NLP Analytics Made Easy](https://rotational.io/blog/streaming-nlp-with-llms-and-ensign/) for more details and code in Python.

 ## Use Case 3: Transform Static Data into Change Flows

 RESTful data APIs are a great way to source data, but most give only a snapshot of the current state of the data.
 Most applications require more information; such as longitudinal or seasonal patterns, updates on what new instances have been introduced to the dataset since the last pull, or flags for things that have been removed.

 Using [Ensign](https://rotational.app/), you can transform a static data source (like an external data API) into a time-series dataset to be used for machine learning and real-time analytics.

+{{< figure src="/img/ensign/cdc_use_case.png" alt="A high-level illustration of how to transform a static data source into a time-series dataset to be used for machine learning and real-time analytics." >}}

 Check out more examples of open data sources that can be transformed into real-time sources on [The Data Playground](https://rotational.io/data-playground).

-{{< figure src="/img/ensign/cdc_use_case.png" alt="A high-level illustration of how to transform a static data source into a time-series dataset to be used for machine learning and real-time analytics." >}}

 ## The Ensign Difference